-According to recent statistics, the global IT outsourcing market revenue is forecasted to reach almost 440 billion USD in 2022.
+According to recent statistics, the global IT outsourcing market volume revenue is forecasted to reach almost 587 billion USD by 2027.

 Whether it's building an application, website, custom software, or anything else, the agreement between the vendor and client may differ based on numerous factors.
 This is why many software development outsourcing models exist, and we'll go over them in this article.